pactflow/example-bi-directional-consumer-playwright-js/README.md

 ### Steps

-NOTE: Cypress tests are located in `./cypress/integration`.
-See below for how to start cypress test, generate consumer contract and publish contract to pactflow.
+NOTE: playwright tests are located in `./playwright/integration`.
+See below for how to start playwright test, generate consumer contract and publish contract to pactflow.

 - `make install` - install project dependencies